nationalarchives/da-ayr-webapp/README.md

 ## Connecting your own opensearch cluster

+You will need to specify:

+- `OPEN_SEARCH_HOST`
+- `OPEN_SEARCH_USERNAME` (can be left empty if running with the AWS config as that would use AWS4Auth signing)
-You will need to specify `OPEN_SEARCH_HOST`, `OPEN_SEARCH_USERNAME`, `OPEN_SEARCH_PASSWORD` `OPEN_SEARCH_CA_CERTS`, `OPEN_SEARCH_TIMEOUT` the middle 2 can be left empty if running with the AWS config as that would use AWS4Auth signing and the third one can be left empty if running on a system where the certificate for the opensearch cluster is already trusted by the system.
+- `OPEN_SEARCH_PASSWORD` (can be left empty if running with the AWS config as that would use AWS4Auth signing)
+- `OPEN_SEARCH_CA_CERTS` can be left empty if running on a system where the certificate for the opensearch cluster is already trusted by the system.
+- `OPEN_SEARCH_TIMEOUT`

 If creating your own cluster, you can create the keys as detailed in the docker section.